 Do you have to choose between the three Chase Ink Cards?

 The Ink Preferred, Ink Cash, and Ink Unlimited are all considered separate products, so if you wanted to you could pick up all three cards.

 Not only could you earn the bonuses, but these are cards that are great for maximizing points long term, since you can combine the benefit of earning 5x points in some categories with the Ink Cash, to unlocking the full value of Ultimate Rewards with the Ink Preferred, to earning 1.5x points on all purchases with the Ink Unlimited.

-The Ink Business Preferred is arguably the most well rounded business credit card out there in terms of the bonus, return on spend, and perks, and best of all, it has a reasonable $95 annual fee.
+The Ink Business Preferred is arguably the most well-rounded business credit card out there in terms of the bonus, return on spend, and perks, and best of all, it has a reasonable $95 annual fee.
 If you’re eligible then I think the card is absolutely worth getting.
-Personally I think the card is worth holding onto for the cell phone protection, if nothing else.
+Personally, I think the card is worth holding onto for cell phone protection if nothing else.